atroo/hapi-intercom/README.md

 ## Usage

-Call
+With
 ```javascript
 var channel = server.methods.intercom.getChannel()
 ```
-and you get a Channel object, where you can use the publish/subscribe pattern and the request/reply pattern.
+you get a channel object, where you can use the publish/subscribe pattern and the request/reply pattern.
 You can provide a channel name, to seperate the events, otherwise you get the universal channel.

 ## Publish/Subscribe